Yxuer/CoLiNa-Engine/README.md

 The CoLiNa-Engine (COmmand LIne NArration Engine) is a WIP small engine for creating and playing command-line games defined in a simple but powerful XML-based syntax.

-This engine is still in a very early state (for now, only files named "test.xml" can be played), but it should be enough to give a glimpse of its capabilities.
+This engine is still in a very early state, but it should be enough to give a glimpse of its capabilities.
 Future work is indicated in the section [Future work](#future-work)

 ## How to compile and run the engine